jcbgamboa/jcbgamboa.github.io/_posts/2018-01-31-the-multiple-facets-of-arrays.md

 purposes here, I will consider a _distribution_ any function that satisfies the following two criteria:

- 1. It is composed exclusively by positive numbers
+ 1. It is composed exclusively of positive numbers
  2. The area below the curve sums up to 1

 _(For the avid reader: I am avoiding the word "integral"